gaganpree99/BloodLife/README.md

 **Password**: varun12345

 When you login using the above credentials you will be taken to the dashboard screen where you can perform the tasks of an organisations.
-These tasks are hidden from the donors (which you can using the above credentials).
+These tasks are hidden from the donors (which you can see using the above credentials).

 ## Related Code